|AT A GLANCE||PRICING||HEADLINE|

 In this post we’re going to cover our list of the best mattresses for heavy and obese people.
 Now, you may be wondering how we would know which bed is better or worse for heavy people.
 Well, we have a team of editors and production staff, some of which are over 200 lb and they are our in-house experts on the subject.

 They’re going to help you to hopefully avoid getting a mattress that will last all of nine months.
 Wouldn’t that be a major disappointment?
 It would totally suck.
-And trust me, we have tested some beds that broke down completely after just a few months with a heavier individual sleeping on them.
+And trust me, we have tested some beds that broke down completely after just a few months with a big guy or overweight individual sleeping on them.

-You should be extra diligent in finding the right mattress since the stakes are higher for you.
+You should be extra diligent in finding the right mattress since the stakes are higher for you, particularly if you’re a morbidly obese person.
 And I don’t say that to make you feel bad or to twist the knife, but the fact of the matter is anyone with a larger body type will need to be vigilant in looking for the right mattress.
 Having said that, however, we do feel that we’ve done most of the heavy lifting (pun not intended) for you on this.
 And we sincerely hope this post is helpful for you.